Studying Thai Language

 Thai Language Schools

 This language school uses an ALG (automatic language growth) program to teach Thai language.
 It can also be called the 'natural approach'.
 Studying is based on listening, and trying to understand what the teacher is saying.
 Most classes have teachers interacting and talking about different subjects, while the students just listen.
 It is actually not allowed for the students to speak any Thai during the first few months of learning.
 You need to have a lot of time at hand, to enroll into this program.
-Basis price is about 130 baht per hour, with discounts if you purchase more hours in advance, or when you reach higher levels.AUA was located close to the skytrain station on Rajadamri Road.
-The Thai section moved to Chamburi Square Office Tower.
+Basis price is now (2021) about 150 baht per hour, with discounts if you purchase more hours in advance, or when you reach higher levels.AUA is again located close to the skytrain station on Rajadamri Road, after a few years at Chamburi Square Office Tower.

 Website : www.auathai.com